Sidney Pollard

-Siegfried Sidney Pollard (21 April 1925 – 22 November 1998) was a British economic and labour historian, and Professor at the University of Sheffield.
-He pioneered the study of the role of economic management in the processes of industrialization - an industrialization which he thought was best examined at regional levels rather than national levels.
+Sidney Pollard (born Sigfried Pollak; 21 April 1925 – 22 November 1998) was a British economic and labour historian, and Professor at the University of Sheffield.
+He pioneered the study of the role of economic management in the processes of industrialisation, which he thought was best examined at regional levels rather than national levels.

-Biography
+Background

-Siegfried Pollak was born in Vienna to Moses Pollak and Leontine Pollak.
+Siegfried Pollak was born in Vienna on 21 April 1925, to Moses and Leontine (née Katz) Pollak.
 They were Jews from Galicia.
 His father had arrived in Vienna before 1914, and his mother shortly after the beginning of the First World War to escape anti-Semitic riots.
 His father was a traveling salesman, and his mother had been a teacher before marriage.
 They were relatively wealthy, which allowed their son to attend a private secondary school.
 This school made students aware of the Jewish tradition to mediate and was therefore an early target of anti-Semitic attacks.

 After the Anschluss (annexation of Austria to the German Reich) in 1938, the family lost their home and Moses Pollak was dismissed.
 The family was able to let Pollard leave with the Kindertransport programme to the UK, but his parents had to stay behind.
 Pollard never saw his parents again, and their fate remains unknown.

 In England, he first attended an agricultural school, which prepared for a later life in a kibbutz in Palestine.
 In addition, he took correspondence courses.
 At the age of sixteen, Pollard went to Cambridge and worked in a nursery.
 He graduated from his correspondence, and was admitted to the London School of Economics in 1943.
 Pollard however volunteered in the British Army, and in this context anglicized his name.
 He remained in the army until 1947 as interpreter in occupied Germany.
 After his return he studied in Economics and graduated after two years.
 He obtained his doctorate in 1950 with a thesis on the history of shipbuilding in Britain in the period 1870 to 1914.

+Career

-In 1952, he began his academic career at the University of Sheffield as Assistant Lecturer.
+In 1951, Pollard began his academic career at the University of Sheffield as Assistant Lecturer.
 From 1963, he was full professor of economic history.
 Recognized as outstanding economic historian he was Visiting Professor in universities in Israel, the US, the German Democratic Republic, the Federal Republic of Germany, and in Australia.
 In 1971, he was invited by the University of California, Berkeley.
-However, the authorities refused him the permanent work permit because of his temporary membership in the Communist Party.
+However, despite the support of the university, immigration authorities refused him the permanent work permit because of his temporary membership in the Communist Party.
 Therefore, he continued to teach in Sheffield.

-In 1980, he moved to Bielefeld University in West Germany, to the new Department of Economic History.
-After his retirement in Bielefeld in 1990 he returned to Sheffield.
-His former affiliated institution in the city honored him in 1992 with an honorary doctorate.